 - Health care for chronic illness

 Use of the clinic is available to all current employees and students at minimal cost.
 Lab work may be billed to insurance.
 The clinic can provide receipts that patients may submit to the insurance companies for reimbursement.
+A payment of $5 for students and $10 for employees is due at the time of service.

 Clinic records are strictly confidential.
 We will not release any information unless given specific, written consent by the patient.